MainaKimani/MainaKimani/README.md

 - 📫 How to reach me **me@mainakimani.com**

-- ⚡ Bad Joke **When does a joke become a dad joke?
+- ⚡ **When does a joke become a dad joke?
 Guess when it becomes apparent**

 <br/><br/>